Fate ((G)I-dle song): Release and reception

 According to Genie Music's 2024 Annual Chart, "Fate" claimed the top spot.
 The song also secured second place on Melon's annual chart.
 Additionally, it held the number-one spot on the Tencent Music K-pop chart for 37 weeks in 2024, the longest of any song that year.
 The song peaked at numbers five and 23 on the Billboard Taiwan Songs and RIAS Singapore Regional charts, respectively.

-The Japanese version for "Fate" was pre-released on September 26, 2025, as part of the group's first Japanese EP, I-dle, since their rebranding as I-dle.